Waterfront Trail: Spencer Smith Park

 Spencer Smith Park at Burlington is a prime example of the evolution of mixed-use development and city planning in the Greater Toronto Area.
-In 2013, a new pier was opened by the City of Burlington that anchors the trail along the shores of the lake.
+In 2013, the Brant Street Pier was opened by the City of Burlington that anchors the trail along the shores of the lake.

-Spencer Smith Park hosts the annual Sound Of Music festival, a longtime tradition and celebration for Halton and surrounding areas.
+Spencer Smith Park hosts the annual Sound of Music Festival, a longtime tradition and celebration for Halton and surrounding areas.